 The 3 tiered white buttercream cake was placed under a bower of trees to keep it cool, and under a tiered vintage chandelier to mirror the cake and the glass accents of the wedding.

-The bride chose glass with floating candlelight, and lavender from The Villa Gardens (we do allow the brides to pick lavender, roses, or whatever is in bloom as a courtesy) for her table decorations.
+The bride chose glass, wrapped with jute and herbs, floating candlelight, and lavender from The Villa Gardens (we do allow the brides to pick lavender, roses, or whatever is in bloom as a courtesy) for her table decorations.
+Guests were seated on round tables and a long traditional Italian table was where the family gathered.

 Photography by Kristina Curtis Photography